interledger-deprecated/tutorials/letter-shop.md

 The prefix is an Interledger prefix, which is like an [IP subnet](https://en.wikipedia.org/wiki/Subnetwork).
 In this case, `test.` indicates that we are connecting to the Interledger testnet-of-testnets.
 The next part, `crypto.` indicates that we will be referring to a crypto currency's ledger.
 And finally, `xrp.` indicates that this ledger is the XRP testnet ledger.
 If you know the ledger prefix and the account, you can put them together to get the Interledger Address (see [IL-RFC-15, draft 1](https://interledger.org/rfcs/0015-ilp-addresses/draft-1.html)).
 In this case, the Interledger address of our Letter Shop is `test.crypto.xrp.rrhnXcox5bEmZfJCHzPxajUtwdt772zrCW`.

 ### Prepare and Fulfill with on-ledger Escrow
+The easiest way to understand cryptographic escrow is by looking at [`shop.js`, lines 45-50](https://github.com/interledger/tutorials/blob/master/shop.js#L45-L50):

 ```js
 function base64url (buf) { return buf.toString('base64').replace(/\+/g, '-').replace(/\//g, '_').replace(/=+$/, '') }